youtype/boto3_stubs_docs/mypy_boto3_ssm/client.md

 ### list_commands

-Lists the commands requested by users of the AWS account.
+Lists the commands requested by users of the account.

 Type annotations for `boto3.client("ssm").list_commands` method.